ds4se/chapters/williams/TheisenWilliams.md

 ![](sense.png)

-Figure 2:  Making some sense of the tangled web, color files that appear in stack traces
+Figure 2:  Making some sense of the tangled web, color files that appear in stack traces.

 ## Attack Surface Approximation

-Researchers at North Carolina State University and Microsoft Research have developed a technique called _Attack Surface Approximation_ [3].
+Researchers at North Carolina State University and Microsoft Research have developed a technique called _Attack Surface Approximation_ [4].
 In this approach, the attack surface of a system is determined by looking at stack traces from crash dumps from the target system.
 The crash dump stack traces are